Table of Contents

 Owners should attempt to clean their dog's ears at least once a month.
 If your dog has long ears, loves to swim, or gets dirty often, switch ear cleaning to twice a month or weekly.
 If your dog's ears look a standard shade of pink with no odors or discharge, do not go overboard on cleaning.
 If you are still trying to decide the best action, consult your veterinarian about a cleaning schedule.

-Can You Clean a Dog's Ears With Cotton Buds?
+Can You Clean a Dog's Ears With Cotton Balls?

 Dog Ear Cleaner Home Remedy